 Students desiring to become newscasters should participate in as many journalism and broadcasting activities as possible while enrolled in school.
 Many students complete an internship with the campus radio or television station but may also intern for a local station or news organization.
 Remaining in contact with professors and joining student clubs or professional organizations in the field can establish worthwhile contacts that may lead to employment opportunities.

-Newscasters are expected to display a certain level of professionalism to appeal to a large audience and make them comfortable.
+Newscasters are often expected to display a certain level of professionalism to appeal to a large audience and make them comfortable.
 Television newscasters must often be professionally groomed and dressed while maintaining a neutral and approachable personality.
 Speaking clearly and accurately is another important aspect of newscaster professionalism.
 Remaining comfortable in front of large audiences or interviewees is important because an interview may be ruined if a newscaster slips up.

 After obtaining the necessary education and experience, most newscasters work themselves up the career ladder at local broadcast stations.
 Many start out handling basic reporting assignments and are eventually promoted to the anchor desk.
-Newscasters with extensive experience may be hired to work for major broadcasting stations on television or radio.
+Newscasters with extensive experience may be hired to work with major broadcasting stations on television or radio.

-Step Five: Considering Graduate School
+Consider Graduate School

 While advanced education is not necessary in order to become a newscaster, many obtain a master's degree in the field to continue developing additional journalistic skills and increase opportunities for advancement.
-Others specialize in a specific subject like economics, politics or business in order to do newscasting in that area as a specialist.
+Others specialize in a specific subject like economics, politics, or business in order to do newscasting in that area as a specialist.